Volvo Cars CEO aims for margins befitting a premium carmaker

-FRANKFURT (Reuters) - Swedish carmaker Volvo (0175.HK) expects its profit margins to reach levels on par with those of premium-segment rivals once a 2020 goal of doubling global annual vehicle sales is attained, Chief Executive Hakan Samuelsson said.
+FRANKFURT, Sept 10 (Reuters) - Swedish carmaker Volvo expects its profit margins to reach levels on par with those of premium-segment rivals once a 2020 goal of doubling global annual vehicle sales is attained, Chief Executive Hakan Samuelsson said.

 “When we have reached 800,000 we should of course be solidly profitable,” Samuelsson told Reuters on Tuesday.